Maintaining Student Status

 Valid Medical Circumstances

-If a leave of absence or reduction in course load to less than full-time is needed for medical reasons, the student must notify the Manager of Student Services to withdrawing to less than full-time.
+If a leave of absence or reduction in course load to less than full-time is needed for medical reasons, the student must notify the International Scholars team in Student Affairs (CC326a) to withdrawing to less than full-time.
 The student will be required to provide a letter from a health-care practitioner requiring or recommending the interruption or reduction in studies.

 Valid Academic Circumstances